berkyalkn/AI-travel-agent/README.md

 ## How to Run

 1. Open the main Jupyter Notebook (`travel_agent.ipynb`).
-2. Navigate to the last cell of the notebook.
+2. Navigate to the final cell of the notebook.
 3. Modify the `user_query` variable to define the trip you want to plan.
-4. Run all the cells.
+4. Run all the cells in the notebook.

-5. The final report will be displayed in the notebook and saved in the `output/` directory as `trip_itinerary.md` and `trip_itinerary.html`.
+5. The agent's progress will be printed in the output.
+The final report will be displayed in the notebook and saved to the `output/` directory as `trip_itinerary.md` and `trip_itinerary.html`

 #### Example Query